openai/shap-e/model-card.md

 The following model checkpoints are available in this repository:

  * `transmitter` - the encoder and corresponding projection layers for converting encoder outputs into implicit neural representations.
  * `decoder` - just the final projection layer component of `transmitter`.
-This is a smaller checkpoint than `transmitter`, since it does not include parameters for encoding 3D assets.
+This is a smaller checkpoint than `transmitter` since it does not include parameters for encoding 3D assets.
 This is the minimum required model to convert diffusion outputs into implicit neural representations.
  * `text300M` - the text-conditional latent diffusion model.
  * `image300M` - the image-conditional latent diffusion model.